-In the Care Coordination Policy Brief (see Appendix K), published in October 2019, UCLA developed a conceptual framework that identified key elements needed for effective care coordination under WPC.
+UCLA addressed part (a) of this evaluation question by assessing the implementation of care coordination by WPC Pilots.
+UCLA addressed part (b) by examining available universal and variant metrics reported by Pilots, as well as developing an evidence-based conceptual framework to assess success of Pilots in meeting their application deliverable related to care coordination.
+This framework was described in the Care Coordination Policy Brief (see Appendix K), published in October 2019, in which UCLA delineated key elements needed for effective care coordination under WPC.
 This framework was developed following the Agency for Healthcare Research and Quality (AHRQ) definition of care coordination, interviews with Pilots, and a review of the literature on cross-sector care coordination.
-The interim report included 25 Pilot-specific case studies to highlight the activities of each Pilot according to this framework.

 The key elements of the framework included infrastructure needed to support effective care coordination, as well as specific care coordination processes.
 Infrastructure elements include: (1) care coordination staffing that meets patient needs, (2) data sharing capabilities to support care coordination, (3) standardized organizational protocols to support care coordination, and (4) financial incentives to promote cross-sector care coordination.
 Care coordination processes include: (5) ensuring frequent communication and follow-up to engage patients, (6) conducting needs assessments and develop comprehensive care plans, (7) actively linking patients to needed services across sectors, and (8) promoting accountability within the care coordination team.
 This framework was used to measure the progress Pilots made in implementing effective care coordination through WPC in the interim, as well as ensuring sustainability of the infrastructure and processes beyond the life of the Pilot.
 This chapter is structured around that conceptual care coordination framework, providing updates and additional nuanced detail since the WPC interim report.
+The interim report included 25 Pilot-specific case studies to highlight the activities of each Pilot according to this framework.